-The debate about climate change is running hot through most political avenues.
+The debate about climate change is running hot (no pun intended) through most political avenues.
 You may support the notion that it is caused by humans, or you may not.
 In fact, you may even question that climate change is a thing.
 But are we debating the right thing?
 Or are we missing the forest for all the trees?

 Is the climate changing?

 The first step when having a climate change discussion is, of course, to determine if the climate is changing or not.